 - Administrator: Each organization must have at least one user with this role.
 An administrator can manage the organization's account and subscriptions as well as its users and their roles.
-The first administrator of an organization is defined when the organization is created. - Marketplace manager: This role allows a user to define the suppliers who are allowed to publish services to a marketplace as well as update and customize a marketplace.
-This role can be assigned to users of marketplace owner organizations.
+The first administrator of an organization is defined when the organization is created. - Marketplace manager: This role allows a user to define the organizations who are allowed to publish services to a marketplace as well as update and customize a marketplace.
 It is automatically assigned to all administrators of the marketplace owner organization when a marketplace is created.